GsellaWasTaken/BeeSwarmMacroAhk/README.md

 Bee Swarm Simulator Pine Forest Macro a macro made in under 2 weeks with no past knowledge in coding

 DOWNLOAD:
-1. You can find the latest release from the Releases tab in github and download if from there!
+1. You can find the latest release from the Releases tab in github and download it from there!
 2. Extract the zipfile into you desired location.
 3. To use the macro just run the Run.Ahk File.
 4. Enjoy the free honey and mats!